huajinw/biohackathon2025_paper/paper.md

 ## Overall Event

 In March 2025, 34 scientists from the United States, Ireland, the United Kingdom, Switzerland, France, Germany, India, and Australia gathered in Pittsburgh, Pennsylvania and virtually for a collaborative biohackathon, hosted by DNAnexus and Carnegie Mellon University Libraries.
 The goal of the hackathon was to explore machine learning approaches for multimodal problems in computational biology using public datasets.
 Teams worked on the following innovative projects: applying machine learning techniques for clustering and similarity analysis of haplotypes; adapting the StructLMM framework to study Gene-Gene (GxG) interactions; creating a nextflow workflow for generating an imputation reference panel using large-scale cohort data; optimizing discovery of causal relationships in large electronic health record (EHR) datasets using the open source causal analysis software Tetrad; examining the evolution of a graph neural network in a Lenski-esque experiment; and developing tools and workflows for generating pathway intersection diagrams and graph-based analyses for multiomics data.
 All projects were dedicated to study the background genomic and environmental effects underlying complex genotype-phenotype relationships.
-Their objective was to set foundations for further studies on predicting complex phenotypic traits using integrative multi-omic and environmental analyses.  \[All of the teams worked on background effects of genotype or phenotype\] All team projects are detailed below:
+Their objective was to set foundations for further studies on predicting complex phenotypic traits using integrative multi-omic and environmental analyses.
+All team projects are detailed below:

 ## 1.1 Clustering of haplotype matrices